Sections

 How do you compare two documents without copying them?

+Use verbs that show stance: emphasizes, warns, rejects, supports, questions, proposes.
+These let you summarize the relationship between the documents instead of repeating their vocabulary.
 Then compress the comparison.
-You do not need to explain every argument.
-You need the main disagreement and the reason your view follows one side or balances both.
+You do not need every argument, only the main disagreement and the reason your view follows one side or balances both.

-- Name the disagreement in one sentence.
+- Name the disagreement in a single clear sentence.

 How much time should you spend on Task 3?

-Keep 3 minutes at the end to check that all three tasks meet their word ranges.
-France Education international warns that productions can be evaluated very low if tasks are missing or do not meet required word counts.
+Use the first 3 minutes to identify the two viewpoints.
+If you cannot state each one in a single sentence, do not start writing yet; the comparison will turn vague.
+Keep 3 minutes at the end to confirm all three tasks meet their word ranges.
+France Education International guidance indicates that productions can be scored very low when tasks are missing or fall short of the required word counts.

 How should you practice TCF Task 3 examples?

 After writing, highlight each sentence by function.
 If no sentence directly compares the two views, add one.
-If more than half the answer summarizes the documents, shorten the summaries and add support for your opinion.
+If more than half the answer summarizes the documents, shorten the summaries and expand your opinion.
+Don't chase complex grammar first.
+Task completion is the first gate; once the response answers the task, then revise connectors, tense consistency, and vocabulary precision.

 Share this guide